syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Context-Menu.md

 ## ContextMenu Customization

-Context menu can be customized by adding a new custom menu item to it.
-In TreeGrid, context menu can be customized using ContextMenuOpen client side event.
+The Context menu can be customized by adding a new custom menu item to it.
+In TreeGrid, context menu can be customized using the ContextMenuOpen client-ide event.
 This event is triggered when the context menu is rendered with mouse right click action.
-The following properties are available in the event,
+The following properties are available in the event.

 * headerText: Display text for menu item.
 * iconPath: Image location for menu item.
-* eventHandler: Client side event for menu item click.
+* eventHandler: Client-side event for menu item click.

 {% highlight CSHTML %}